-Cyclone Idai has swept through Mozambique, Malawi and Zimbabwe, leaving behind a trail of destruction, killing hundreds of people and affecting an estimated 2.6 million people.
+Cyclone Idai followed by massive flooding has left a trail of destruction across Mozambique, Malawi and Zimbabwe, killing hundreds of people and affecting an estimated 2.6 million people.

 Houses, roads and bridges have been ripped apart and agricultural land is completely submerged.
 Hundreds of thousands of people have been forced to abandon their homes and their farms and are living in makeshift shelters in temporary camps with no means of support.
 They urgently need shelter, food, water and sanitation assistance.